sigmasaur/AwSW-it/README.md

 * At line 523, 1278, 3228, 3312, 3712, 3792, 4226: Corrected simple dash to em-dash.
 * At line 572, 958, 1056, 1816, 1826, 1830: Corrected uppercase letter to lowercase.
 * At line 649: Rendered *legs* as *paws*.
 * At line 791: Used if-statement in place of lines 797/801.
 Using those lines produces either a bad translation, or a good adaptation but hard to pick up again at line 916, if not with another adaptation.
-(Note that the user should be aware enough that the intended concordance of genders is syntactic, as semantic concordance of *that* \[<i>quell-</i>\] with the subject would have been rendered with the inclusive gender instead \[<i>-ə</i>\].)
+(Note that the user should be aware that the intended gender agreement is syntactic, as semantic agreement of *that* \[<i>quell-</i>\] with the player character would have been rendered with the inclusive gender instead \[<i>-ə</i>\].)
 * At line 1036, 1148, 3771: Slightly pruned to fit fewer lines.
 * At line 1191, 1221: Added parentheses to match resp. lines 4093, 4141 of [`chapter1.rpy`](#chapter1rpy).
 * At line 1607: Added brackets to match line 2301 of [`chapter1.rpy`](#chapter1rpy).
 * At line 1623: *melon bread* → *melon-flavored bread*, to preserve the pun by linguistic necessity.
 * At line 2423, 3824: Adapted to preserve a pun; reverse translation:
   * At line 2423: A playful exclamation of surprise.
-  * At line 3824: This one just had to be changed completely: *You'd be a perfect dragon investigator... short of a tail.* Any improvement is welcome.
+  * At line 3824: This had to be changed completely: *You'd be a perfect dragon investigator... short of a tail.* Any improvement is welcome.
 (Note that in theory, `Zhong`'s name might still be unknown to the user.)
 * At line 3510, 3680: Corrected colon to full stop to preserve uppercase letter.

 ### [`chapter3.rpy`](italiantl/chapter3.rpy)